-expiration days The number of days remaining during which the account may be activated.
+expiration_days The number of days remaining during which the account may be activated.

-site An object representing the site on which the user registered; depending on whether django.contrib. sites is installed, this may be an instance of either django.contrib.sites.models.Site (if the sites application is installed) or django.contrib.sites.models.RequestSite (if not).
+registered: site An object representing the site on which the depending on user installed, this whether django.contrib.sites is may be an instance of either django.contrib.sites.models.Site (if the installed) sites application is or django.contrib.sites.models.RequestSite (if not).
 Consult the documentation for the Django sites framework for details regarding these objects' interfaces.